-Ipomoea is the largest genus in the flowering plant family Convolvulaceae, with over 500 species.
-It is a large and diverse group with common names including Morning Glory, Sweet Potato, Bindweed or Moonflower.
+Ipomoea is the largest genus in the flowering plant family Convolvulaceae with over 500 species.
+It is a large and diverse group with common names, including Morning Glory, Sweet Potato, Bindweed, or Moonflower.
 The most widespread common name is Morning Glory.
-The generic name is derived from the Greek words "ips" or "ipos", meaning "worm" or "bindweed," and "homoios", meaning "resembling".
-It refers to their twining habit.
+The generic name is derived from the Greek words "ips" or "ipos," meaning "worm" or "bindweed," and "homoios," meaning "resembling," and refers to their twining habit.

 The genus occurs throughout the tropical and subtropical regions of the world and comprises annual and perennial herbaceous plants, lianas, shrubs, and small trees.
 Most of the species are twining climbing plants.

-Most Ipomoeas have spectacular, colorful flowers and are often grown as ornamentals and a number of cultivars have been developed.
-Humans use Ipomoea for their content of medical and psychoactive compounds, mainly alkaloids.
-Some species are renowned for their properties in folk medicine and herbalism.
-Other species were and still are used as potent entheogens.
+Most Ipomoeas have spectacular colorful flowers.
+They are often grown as ornamentals, and many cultivars have been developed.
+People use Ipomoea for their content of medical and psychoactive compounds, mainly alkaloids.
+Some species are renowned for their properties in folk medicine and herbalism, while other species are used as potent entheogens.

 Growing Conditions and General Care

 In the garden, Ipomoeas need full sun and moderately fertile, well-drained soil.
-Provide shelter from wind.
+Provide shelter from the wind.
 Prune climbing species in spring.
 Under glass, provide full light with protection from the hottest sun.
-Water freely and fertilize monthly during the growing season, but water sparingly in winter.
+Water the plants freely and fertilize them monthly during the growing season.
+Water sparingly in winter.
 Climbers and trailing species need support.

 Pests and Problems